SimonBiggs/npgamma/agnew_mcgarry_images/README.md

 The images within this directory are those referenced by the following paper:

- > C. Agnew, C. McGarry, A tool to include gamma analysis software into a quality assurance program.
+ > C. Agnew, C. McGarry, *A tool to include gamma analysis software into a quality assurance program*.
 Radiotherapy and Oncology (2016), http://dx.doi.org/10.1016/j.radonc.2015.11.034

 They are included within this repository with permission from Christina Agnew.